AmazeeLabs/query_parameters_to_url/README.md

   This allows you renaming the query parameter keys and values to be shorter or more SEO friendly.
   See query_parameters_to_url.api.php for documentation and an example.
 * Experimental feature to allow saving menu items with rewritten URLs that contain encoded query parameters.
+* Enable caching of the rewritten URL pages by appling a patch to core.

 Usage